Samsar4/CompTIA-Security-SY0-501-Study-Guide/3-Networks-and-Infrastructure.md

 🛑 FM200 is a special extinguisher liquid that is great because it can stops fires, but can still save the electrical equipment; "Gold Standard" for fire suppression on server rooms.

 🛑 Class C is best extinguisher for suppress fire on Server Room, but it may ruin some electronics due to the corrosive powder inside.

+# Protocols Security

+### SSH protocol
+* Key exchange algorithms
+* Designed to run in a tunneling mode (encrypted); And then can provide their own encryption (AES, DES...)
+* Runs on Port 22

+🛑 Almost any encrypted application or protocol number do some kind of key exchange.

+### HTTP over TLS = HTTPS
+Unencrypted HTTP running TLS encryption

+* TLS encryption is a protocol that you can plug it into different types of applications
+* Runs on Port 443